Hollisd12/final_project/README.md

 ### Create a mockup of a machine learning model

 Model:
-Supervised as the data set jas labeled
+Supervised as the data set has labels

 Output of data:
 Regression? - predicting the value/outcome